dsccommunity/SqlServerDsc/Examples/README.md

 Named Object (CNO) computer object resides.
 This is so that permission can be given to the CNO to allow the creation of a Virtual Computer Object (VCO).
-Preferably the CNO should be added to an Active Directory security group and that group have the permission to create computer objects inside the OU.
+Preferably the CNO should be added to an Active Directory security group and that group has the permission to create computer objects inside the OU.
 This way, more than one CNO computer object can use the same OU.

 There are currently no examples in xActiveDirectory to link to, so here are some